 Fundamental to our purpose, and something every guest’s visit contributes to, is our mission to support, nurture and protect the island’s delicate ecosystems – a mission that led to us to setting up the Aquos Foundation.

-Our original inspiration was to help protect the critically endangered Hawksbill Turtle, as Banwa is one of its favoured nesting habitats in the region.
+Our original inspiration was to help protect the critically endangered Hawksbill Turtle, as Banwa Private Island is one of its favoured nesting habitats in the region.

-Aligned to this, our Reef Balls programme is helping to stimulate reef regeneration off the south-westerly shores of Banwa.
+Aligned to this, our Reef Balls programme is helping to stimulate reef regeneration off the south-westerly shores of Banwa Private Island.
 To date, our investment has funded the deployment of over 200 structures, which are already promoting significant growth of coral in the area.